 DIEM is a cross-border digital innovation programme that empowers students from different disciplines to learn and co-create tech solutions to capture emerging, global opportunities.
 You will learn to build digital products that matter by working as teams to develop intuitive and tested Minimum Viable Products for the real world.
 To do this, you will learn and apply methodologies such as agile development, design thinking and lean start-up which came out of Silicon Valley for the Asian context.
 Students will be required to grasp business needs, work closely with users and undergo an iterative software development process.
 This module will give you exposure to designing for cross-cultural environments and the ethical impacts of digital technologies as well.
+You will also be able to experiment with cutting-edge technologies such as a.i. in this module.
+In summary, DIEM aims to provide a safe and inclusive environment for anyone who wants to create impact with technology to learn as a community.

 At the end of the module, students will be able to: